cschleiden/go-workflows/docs/source/includes/_guide.md

 If a sub-workflow is restarted, the caller doesn't notice this, only once it ends without being restarted the caller will get the result and control will be passed back.

 ## `select`

-Due its non-deterministic behavior you must not use a `select` statement in workflows.
-Instead you can use the provided `workflow.Select` function.
-It blocks until one of the provided cases is ready.
-Cases are evaluated in the order passed to `Select.

 ```go
 var f1 workflow.Future[int]